 It was only during 1878 that the obelisk would receive its final accoutrements.
 It was then that the drinking fountains and troughs were erected around the base of the obelisk.
 Apart from the practical aspects of these items as drinking troughs for thirsty horses, they also complemented the obelisk visually.

 In the early 1920s, the Obelisk was finally banished and together with its handsome base of lions and watering troughs.
 On 2nd February 1921 the Council decided that the obelisk should be removed and replaced by a howitzer.
 This cannon would serve as a memorial to members of the S.A.
 Heavy Artillery who had lost their lives during WW1.
 On the 4th and 5th March 1921, the obelisk and troughs, unwanted yet again, were placed in a Municipal yard, where they were gradually broken up.
-One of the troughs found its final resting place at the Walmer Town Hall and the pointed top, cleaned and polished, graces a private home in the Town.
+One of the troughs found its final resting place at the Walmer Town Hall and the pointed top, cleaned and polished, for a period graced a private home in the Town.
 The fate of the other water troughs is unknown and probably found a home as a bird bath in some municipal employee’s home.

 In the 1960s as part of the Historical Society’s plan – subsequently abandoned – to restore as much of Cradock Place as possible, they suggested that it be erected at Frederick Korsten’s former home.

 During October 1969, the ultimate fate of the obelisk was placed in the hands of the P.E.
 Museum.
 In lieu of a favourable verdict, pending a decision re-erection, the obelisk was dumped down in the municipal yard in Harrower Road, where a member of the Historical Society found it and had it transferred to the museum where its final resting place is as a gate guard outside Bayworld Museum in Humewood.

 One Titan at a Time by Pamela FFolliott & E.L.H.
 Croft (1960, Howard Timmins, Cape Town)

 Article entitled The Obelisk Again in the section headed ‘Gallimaufry’ in the September 1970 edition of Looking Back.